PrairieLearn/PrairieLearn/doc/running-docker-compose.md

 # Running PrairieLearn + PrairieGrader with `docker-compose`

-If you need to develop or test [externalGrading.md](externally-graded questions), you should use this method of running PrairieLearn.
+If you need to develop or test [externally-graded questions](externalGrading.md), you should use this method of running PrairieLearn.
 This method will spin up PrairieLearn, PrairieGrader, and several other services, and ensure they are connected properly to enable external grading to work.

 ## Instructions